tecnico-sec/advanced-topics/2022/Ferguson/dl-notes.md

 ## Contribution

 The recent increase in cyber attacks motivates the creation of better defensive techniques.
-Attackers rely on the observation of the environment, such as the characteristics of a network, to carry out their attacks.
-One possible way to mitigate this is to hinder the attacker's perception of the environment, through techniques such as deception, where the attacker is provided with wrong information about the environment's characteristics.
+Attackers rely on observing the environment, such as the characteristics of a network, on carrying out their attacks.
+One possible way to mitigate this is to hinder the attacker's perception of the environment through techniques such as deception, where the attacker is provided with wrong information about the environment's characteristics.

-The authors simulated a network with exploitable machines and low-interaction decoy machines, gathered a group of professionals that act as cyber attackers, and split them into 4 groups with different experimental conditions encompassing the existence or not of decoy machines and the awareness or not of the decoy machines in the network.
-The results obtained are interpreted to infer the effect that the experimental conditions have on the attackers' ability to exploit the machines so that deception techniques can be used to prevent attackers from successfully compromising cyber environments.
+The authors simulated a network with exploitable machines and low-interaction decoy machines, gathered a group of professionals that act as cyber attackers, and split them into four groups with different experimental conditions encompassing the existence or not of decoy machines and the awareness or not of the decoy machines in the network.
+The results obtained are interpreted to infer the experimental conditions' effect on the attackers' ability to exploit the machines so that deception techniques can be used to prevent attackers from successfully compromising cyber environments.

 ## Strengths

-* A wide number of factors and resources are taken into account when measuring the success of an attacker.
-The authors don't only measure success, but they do it following several stages (Cyber Kill Chain model) which allow a better understanding of the implications of using decoys.
+* A vast number of factors and resources are considered when measuring an attacker's success.
+The authors do not only measure success, but they do it following several stages (Cyber Kill Chain model), which allow a better understanding of the implications of using decoys.

-* Most techniques and conclusions sit on top of extensive research published in important conferences and all results are analyzed in detail.
+* Most techniques and conclusions sit on top of extensive research published in essential conferences, and all results are analyzed in detail.

 * Each hypothesis is thoroughly put against the obtained results in section 7.